willtejeda/janus/README.md

 Additional deployment notes:

-Before building, copy and rename the following: riftid.txt.sample to riftid.txt, gearid.txt.sample to gearid.txt, and googleanalyticsid.txt.sample to googleanalytics.txt.
-Update these files with specific app IDs where necessary (for publishing to platforms like Oculus Home or Android/Google Play storefronts).
-Generate a key store file to build a signed version for Android.
+- Before building, copy and rename the following: riftid.txt.sample to riftid.txt, gearid.txt.sample to gearid.txt, and
+googleanalyticsid.txt.sample to googleanalytics.txt.
+Update these files
+with specific app IDs where necessary (for publishing to platforms like Oculus Home or Android/Google Play storefronts).
+- In order to build a signed version for Android, a key store file must be generated.
+Copy and rename the following: android/keystore.properties.sample to android/keystore.properties.
+Update this file with the correct values of the generated keystore.

 Building on windows
 ===================